Azure storage disaster recovery planning and failover

 • The available resources for background replication, such as CPU, memory, disk, and WAN capacity.
 Live traffic takes priority over geo replication.

-• If your storage account contains tables, the data partitioning strategy.
+• The data partitioning strategy, if your storage account contains tables.
 The replication process can't scale beyond the number of partition keys that you use.

 Supported storage account types